EVL networking in a nutshell

 Dealing with complex out-of-band detection rules

 An eBPF program allows deep inspection of the packet data before issuing any decision about which network stack should handle the traffic.
-One may rely on this to implement complex out-of-band traffic detection rules.
+One may rely on this feature to implement complex out-of-band traffic detection rules.

 Out-of-band support in NIC drivers